MicrosoftDocs/microsoft-365-docs/microsoft-365/lighthouse/m365-lighthouse-deploy-task-automatically.md

    5. In Lighthouse, select **Refresh** to refresh the results of the detected configuration.

    When editing existing configurations, **Extra** settings have no impact on the deployment status of the task.
-You may retain, edit, or discard, **Extra** settings at your discretion.
+You may retain, edit, or discard **Extra** settings at your discretion.

     Once Lighthouse determines there are no settings that are **Not compliant** and **Missing** from all existing configurations, Lighthouse will update the task status to **Compliant**.
 You will be prompted to exit the wizard.